 There’s a big global fight going on right now over the fact that Internet service providers are deciding to slow down some online activities.
 While that shiny new fiber connection will blast along at full speed on Facebook or other light websites, it slows to a crawl when you try to stream video or download software.

-Because of the way a VPN works, your service provider suddenly can’t see that information anymore, since it’s all hidden inside your VPN tunnel.
-This means you get all the speed your Internet connection can provide, minus a little VPN overhead of course.
-If you ever wondered how to bypass ISP throttling, you’ve just found your answer.
+Because of the way VPNs work, your ISP suddenly can’t see that information anymore since it’s all hidden inside your VPN tunnel.
+That means you get all the speed your connection can provide, minus a little VPN overhead, of course.
+So, if you ever wondered how to bypass ISP throttling, you’ve just found your answer.

 2. Unblock Content on the Internet

-3. Make Public Hotspots Safe
+3. Make Public Wi-Fi Hotspots Safe

 The problem with public Wi-Fi networks is that they are, well, public.
-There’s no telling who else is on the network with you and do you really trust the local burger joint to have top-notch Internet security?
+There’s no telling who else is on the network with you, and do you really trust the local burger joint to have top-notch Internet security?

 4. Secure Your Mobile Internet